Login

 There are many examples of temporary wartime hospitals across the Highlands.
 During the two World Wars, the Lochaber area became effectively one large military training ground and several large houses such as the Lochiel Arms Hotel and Fort Augustus Abbey were given over as military hospitals, some run by the Red Cross.
 In World War 2, Glencoe House and Craigdhu at Onich became military hospitals.

 All of these hospitals have now closed, the only remaining hospital being the new Belford Hospital which opened in 1965 a century after the founding of the original one.
+Further thoughts.

 sitemap | cookie policy | privacy policy | accessibility statement